ZachHoppinen/s1_lia/README.md

 # Define directory to store downloaded and merged files
 data_dir = "./data"

-# Optionally if you know what orbit you are interested in:
-orbit = 129

 # Run full workflow: search, download, merge
 merged_files = s1_lia.get_opera_lia(aoi_wkt, data_dir)